 Malfunction emissions were set at 10.0 tons of VOC per year to account for emissions that may occur during upsets and malfunctions (including, but not limited to, unscheduled blowdowns and relief valve release).
-Based on the gas release rate associated with the set annual VOC emission rate, HAP emissions are calculated using a worst-case gas stream composition obtained from the 2016 Title V renewal application submitted by Enterprise Field Services, LLC.
+Based on the gas release rate associated with the set annual VOC emission rate, HAP emissions were calculated using a recent extended gas analysis.
 Note that these malfunction emissions include the venting of gas only, not combustion emissions.